Baldwin, Jr. was born in Mount Vernon, NY, the

 other great NY radio legends, Kenny Webb, Sergio Dean and

-WINS News pulling news copy and performing copywriting duties,
+landed a job at WINS News pulling news copy and performing

-but within a week of his hiring, the entire News Staff and Broadcasters
+copywriting duties, but within a week of his hiring, the entire News

-go out on strike!
-Baldwin's 1010-WINS run gets cut short as he learns
+Staff and Broadcasters went on strike!
+Baldwin's 1010-WINS run was cut

-at the age of 20 about crossing the "picket line"....bad move.
+short as he learned at the age of 20 about crossing the "picket

 Bob re-thinks the radio